 Seeing that many boast according to the flesh, I also will boast.

-In the past, Paul was private about his achievements, but the false apostles were public.
+In the past, Paul had been private about his achievements, but the false apostles were public.
 The phony teachers used human standards for success, so the apostle acted the same way to prove a point.
 The world uses brash self-assertion.

 There are times when it is necessary to use ad hominem arguments.

 At times, it is necessary to argue ad hominem.
 We answer fools according to their folly to make a point.
 There are times when we stoop to the level of fools to show them how they argue.